 There is a courtyard with Orange Trees and beautiful architecture, make sure you go inside to explore the rooms and keep looking up as the ceilings are very impressive.

-From here you can walk back into the historical centre which will take 15-20 minutes or get back on the hop on, hop off bus as it will be heading back to the centre.
+From here on your Zaragoza itinerary, you can walk back into the historical centre which will take 15-20 minutes or get back on the hop on, hop off bus as it will be heading back to the centre.

 Update: I went back to Zaragoza in 2018 and was able to see the Festival Asalto in action, to read more about it and to find out where to see the new set of street art, have a look at: A Guide to Festival Asalto – An Urban Street Art Festival in Zaragoza, Spain.

 Overall I loved my trip to Zaragoza!
 It was great to see a real Spanish city that hasn’t been tainted by tourists and although I hope the city does become more popular I also hope it doesn’t lose this charm and following this Zaragoza itinerary will give you the perfect trip there!

 For accommodation in Zaragoza for all budgets have a look on Booking.com.